Incision Care After SurgerySkip to the navigation

 - Remove the old dressing.

-- Remove the gloves.
-At this point, clean the incision if your doctor told you to do so.
+- Clean the incision if your doctor told you to do so.
 (See instructions below.)

 - Inspect the incision for signs of infection.